 Optional Retirement Plan (ORP)

 Instead of participating in the TRS defined benefit plan, faculty and certain administrators may elect to participate in an optional retirement plan (ORP).
 Exempted employees hired after June 30, 2008 will have the opportunity to elect to participate in the optional retirement plan.
 The ORP is a “defined contribution” plan.
 For the remainder of the 2014 fiscal year, the current contribution rates will remain the same.
 The ORP employer contribution rate will remain at 9.24% and the employee contribution rate will remain at 6%.
 Any change to contribution rates for Fiscal Year 2015 will be communicated prior to July 1, 2014.

 Employee Contribution Rate 6.00%

 The ORP There is full and immediate vesting of all contributions to an individual’s ORP account.

 The resources contributed to your ORP can be invested through your choice of four investment companies: Each company offers several investment options.
 You may change your ORP vendor quarterly.
 Click any of the links below to:

 enroll, get guidance, choose investments, and view products and services.

 - Invest in your retirement-and yourself-with the help of the Board of Regents Retirement Plan of the University System of Georgia and Fidelity

 IMPORTANT NOTE: Exempt employees have 60 days to make an election.
 Otherwise, your retirement election will default to TRS.
 Your election is irrevocable for the duration of your comtinuous employment.

-- Optional Retirement Plan Guide for 2013
+- Optional Retirement Plan Enrollment Guide

 - Optional Retirement Plan Enrollment Form